FAIRmat-NFDI/pynxtools-stm/docs/explanation/reader-explanation.md

 experiment_type: stm
 type: background
 ```
 This type of ELN needs to be used if the reader is run from the command line.
-To know what fields and groups refer which type of data, one needs to read the NeXus definition on the [FAIRmat NeXus Proposal](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXsts.html#nxsts) page or in the [GitHub repository](https://github.com/FAIRmat-NFDI/nexus_definitions/blob/fairmat/contributed_definitions/NXsts.nxdl.xml).
+To know which fields and groups refer to which type of data, one needs to read the NeXus definition on the [FAIRmat NeXus Proposal](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXsts.html#nxsts) page or in the [GitHub repository](https://github.com/FAIRmat-NFDI/nexus_definitions/blob/fairmat/contributed_definitions/NXsts.nxdl.xml).
 ### Config File
 The config file is used to map the raw data coming from the STS experiment file and the user input data (from the ELN) to the concepts defined in the NeXus definitions.